otfried/ipe-tools/pdftoipe/readme.txt

 =========

 You need the Poppler library (http://poppler.freedesktop.org) v0.86.0 or greater.
-On Debian/Ubuntu, install the packages 'libpoppler-dev' and 'libpoppler-private-dev'.
+On Debian/Ubuntu, install the packages 'libpoppler-dev', 'libpoppler-private-dev', and 'libpoppler-cpp-dev'.

 In source directory, say